-In an area known for its cuisine, the Oxbow Public Market has proved to be a good spot for small, gourmet food shops to take root and flourish.
-It's also a great reason to get yourself off the highway and into the town of Napa instead of just speeding by on your way north to those fancier places in Yountville and St. Helena.
+In an area known for its cuisine, the Oxbow Public Market is the place where small, gourmet food shops can take root and flourish.
+It's one of many great reasons to get yourself off the highway and visit the town of Napa instead of just speeding by on your way north to those fancier places in Yountville and St. Helena.

-If you're part of a hungry group who can't agree on what kind of food they want, Oxbow Market is perfect.
+If you're part of a hungry group who can't agree on what kind of food they want, Oxbow Market is the place to go.
 Everyone can make their own choices, and the convene at a table to enjoy their meals together.
-People enjoy the scenic outdoor deck, with seating along the Napa River.
+If the weather allows, choose a table on the scenic outdoor deck, with seating overlooking the Napa River.

-The market also makes a perfect place for casual ice cream or cupcake dessert after a meal downtown.
+The market also makes a perfect place for morning coffee or a casual ice cream or cupcake dessert after a meal downtown.

-People who go to the Oxbow Market praise its cleanliness, the quality of the food, call it super cute — and of course, they take pictures of their food to post on social media.
+People who go to the Oxbow Market praise its cleanliness and the quality of the food.
+They call it super cute — and of course, they take pictures of their food to post on social media.
 After all, the camera has to eat first, doesn't it?
 To see some of what they like, search for the hashtag #oxbowpublicmarket on Instagram.

-In words, here's a sampling of what could eat at Oxbow Market in just one visit: oysters, then duck mac and cheese and a taco bun.
-But that's not all.
-Continue with a sushi roll, and finish with some ice cream.
+Here's a sampling of what you could eat at Oxbow Market in just one visit: fresh Pacific oysters, a duck, spinach, and goat cheese taco, a "Ricky Ricardo" sushi roll, and finish with ice cream.

 Oxbow Public Market Vendors

-Oxbow Public Market tenants include satellite locations of many Bay Area favorites such as Gott's Roadside (formerly called Taylor's Refresher), Hog Island Oysters and Kara's Cupcakes, along with other artisan food shops.
+Oxbow Public Market tenants include satellite locations of many Bay Area favorites such as Gott's Roadside (formerly called Taylor's Refresher), Hog Island Oysters, and Kara's Cupcakes, along with other artisan food shops.
 The list of names at the Oxbow Market continually evolves, with new and interesting places moving in all the time.
-You'll find a current list on the Oxbow Market website.
+You'll find a current directory on the Oxbow Market website.

 Tips For the Oxbow Public Market

-- Browse the entire market before settling on something.
-Otherwise, you may end up eating that carnitas taco when you really wanted the Japenese noodles.
+- Browse the entire market before settling on a place to order.
+Otherwise, you may end up eating a carnitas taco when you really wanted the Japenese noodles.

-- Bring a cooler for shopping.
-With items like cheeses, meats or chocolate to buy, it will help you keep that yummy purchase fresh on your drive home.
+- Bring a cooler or insulated bag for shopping.
+With items like cheeses, meats, and chocolate to buy, it will help you keep that yummy purchase fresh on your drive home.

 - Go for Happy Hour.
-Most days one of the vendors offer Happy Hour prices, with specials on drinks and food.
+Most days, one or more vendors offer Happy Hour prices, with specials on drinks and food.
 Check for current events.

 - Avoid the crowds.
-Weekends are particularly busy time.
+Weekends are a particularly busy time.
 If you can, go during the week.

 What You Need to Know About Oxbow Public Market

-The market is open 7 days a week, but their hours vary.
+The market is open seven days a week, but their hours vary.
 Entrance is free.
-Check their current hours.

 The Oxbow Public Market is just across the river from downtown Napa.
 It's a short walk or drive, and you can take the First Street bridge to get there.
 There's a small parking lot next to the market and parking is free.